Resume

 Atlassian, Software Engineer, 6 month internship (2018)

 Worked with the front-end Editor platform team which builds an advanced WYSIWYG text editor used in production in many Atlassian products.
-It is an open-source React app using the Prosemirror toolkit written in TypeScript.
+(Typescript, Prosemirror)

-• Proposing and implementing a change to the Atlassian Document Format used across Atlassian products
+• Proposed and implemented a change to the Atlassian Document Format used across Atlassian products

-• Improving the search algorithm to help users insert rich widgets more intuitively
+• Improved the quick insert search algorithm to help users create better documents

 News Corp Australia, 6 month internship (2017)

-Worked in the front-end product development team and with a backend specialist on a relatively small from-scratch project to advance News Corp’s front end stack, a Global Preference Centre for email newsletters www.newsletters.news.com.au.
-It uses Vue.js Server Side Rendering on AWS Lambda behind AWS API Gateway, using GraphQL as an abstraction for legacy systems.
+Worked in the front-end product development team and with a backend specialist on a small from-scratch project to advance News Corp’s front end stack.
+It used Vue.js Server Side Rendering on AWS Lambda behind AWS API Gateway, using GraphQL as an abstraction for legacy systems.

 Some things I worked on were: